crdschurch/crds-styles/README.md

     $ cd path/to/your/project-directory
     $ npm link ../crds-styles

+Then update your project's `package.json` file with a reference to `crds-styles`, for example...

+    {
+      "name": "foo",
+      "version": "0.0.0",
+      "dependencies": {
+        "crds-styles": "*"
+      }
+    }

+---

 ### Option #2 - Reference Github URL in package.json

 If you don't have the DDK cloned locally, you can just reference the repo directly in your `package.json` file, like so...